qwertie/LoycCore/collections/alists-part3.md

 	}
 ~~~

+`SparseAList` supports all the usual features of `AList` such as fast cloning and change notifications ("tree observers" are not currently supported, but I doubt anyone ever uses them.)

 ## `SparseAList<T>` for syntax highlighting

 The first version of my syntax highlighter for [LES](https://github.com/qwertie/LoycCore/wiki/Loyc-Expression-Syntax) simply kept track of the lexer state at the beginning of each line.
 This basically worked, but there was a challenge or two [I forgot the details because it's been many months since I worked on it], and it didn't allow me to efficiently add "higher-level" syntax highlighting.
 I wanted to offer syntax highlighting not just of tokens, but also of higher-level elements (using C# as an example, imagine highlighting data types and method names).